Scleropathy: Varicose Vein & Spider Vein Vein Treatment in South Miami

 - Wear stockings at all times unless showering or sleeping

 - Use acetaminophen (e.g., Tylenol) for any pain or discomfort during sclerotherapy recovery

 - Stay active to reduce the chances of blood clotting

-In the days following your sclerotherapy treatment, there are some adjustments you should expect to make to your normal lifestyle.
-Speak with your doctor if you have any questions and to get a complete list of things to avoid following sclerotherapy.
+In the days following your spider vein treatment, there are some adjustments you should expect to make to your normal lifestyle.
+Speak with your doctor if you have any questions and to get a complete list of things to avoid following spider vein treatment.
 For starters, refer to the below list of things to avoid after sclerotherapy:

 - Anti-inflammatory drugs (e.g., Ibuprofen or aspirin)

 - Flying in airplanes